kateolmstead/playnomics-ios/README.md

     //other code to initialize your iOS application below this }
 ```
-You can either provide a dynamic `<USER-ID>` to identify each player:
+You can either provide a dynamic `<USER-ID>` to identify each user:

 ```objectivec
 + (BOOL) startWithApplicationId:(unsigned long long) applicationId andUserId: (NSString *) userId;
 ```

-or have PlayRM, generate a *best-effort* unique-identifier for the player:
+or have PlayRM, generate a *best-effort* unique-identifier for the user:

 ```objectivec
 + (BOOL) startWithApplicationId:(unsigned long long) applicationId;
 ```

-If you do choose to provide a `<USER-ID>`, this value should be persistent, anonymized, and unique to each player.
-This is typically discerned dynamically when a player starts the game.
+If you do choose to provide a `<USER-ID>`, this value should be persistent, anonymized, and unique to each user.
+This is typically discerned dynamically when a user starts the application.
 Some potential implementations:

 * An internal ID (such as a database auto-generated number).
 * A hash of the user's email address.